hosseinshaya/better_commit/README.md

 ```

 This will prompt you to enter an optional commit message, which the AI will consider when generating the final commit message.
+Using custom flag, You can provide a simple and short message and ai will complete it.

 ## How It Works